E.T. the Extra-Terrestrial: Legacy

 In American Film Institute polls, the film has been voted the 24th greatest film of all time, the 44th most heart-pounding, and the sixth most inspiring.
 Other AFI polls rated it as having the 14th greatest music score and as the third greatest science-fiction one.
 The line "E.T. phone home" was ranked 15th on AFI's 100 Years...100 Movie Quotes list, and 48th on Premiere's top movie quote list.
 In 2005, it topped a Channel 4 poll in the UK of the 100 greatest family films, and was listed by Time as one of the 100 best movies ever made.
+The February 2020 issue of New York Magazine lists E.T. as among "The Best Movies That Lost Best Picture at the Oscars."

 In 2003, Entertainment Weekly called the film the eighth most "tear-jerking"; in 2007, in a survey of both films and television series, the magazine declared it the seventh greatest work of science-fiction media in the past 25 years.
 The Times also named it as their ninth favorite alien in a film, calling it "one of the best-loved non-humans in popular culture".
 It is among the top ten in the BFI list of the 50 films you should see by the age of 14.
 In 1994, it was selected for preservation in the U.S. National Film Registry as being "culturally, historically, or aesthetically significant".
 In 2011, ABC aired Best in Film: The Greatest Movies of Our Time, revealing the results of a poll of fans conducted by ABC and People magazine: It was selected as the fifth best film of all time and the second best science fiction film.
 On October 22, 2012, Madame Tussauds unveiled wax likenesses of E.T. at six of its international locations.

+A species of sponge, Advhena magnifica, was given the common name "E.T. sponge" due to its resemblance of the creature.

+In 2023, actress Rita Moreno, who starred in Spielberg's 2021 film adaptation of the musical West Side Story, named E.T. as one of her top five favorite films, saying "Number one, it has superb child actors, which can really only happen because of Steven Spielberg.
+He is just great with children because he's like a child himself.
+It's a very interesting phenomenon."

+Elements of the film, particularly the story, iconography and musical score, would go on to influence or be referenced in other media, including the films Back to the Future (1985), Stand by Me (1986), Super 8 (2011), Arrival (2016), Nope (2022) and Elio (2025), as well as the Netflix series Stranger Things (2016–2025).